Franklin J. Phillips

 Franklin J. Phillips (October 20, 1874 – July 16, 1900), also known as Harry Fisher, was a soldier and Marine, and after serving in the United States Marine Corps as a private, he posthumously received the Medal of Honor for actions during the Boxer Rebellion.
 Private Phillips was the first Marine whose Medal of Honor was awarded posthumously.
 Phillips is interred in Versailles Cemetery, McKeesport.

 Medal of Honor citation

 Original citation

 Rank and Organization: Private, U.S. Marine Corps.
-Born: October 20, 1874, McKeesport, Pa.
+Born: October 20, 1874, McKeesport, Pennsylvania.
 Accredited to: Pennsylvania.
 G. O. No.: 55, July 19, 1901.